Gill and Coote v El Vino Co Ltd: Attempted injunction

 The National Council for Civil Liberties supported bringing a fourth case against El Vino.
 Solicitor Tess Gill and journalist Anna Coote were selected as plaintiffs as representative of the two main professions that used the bar.
 The pair were also co-authors of the book Women's Rights: A Practical Guide.
 The pair entered El Vino's bar and asked for drinks; they were accompanied by two male colleagues as witnesses.
 Gill and Coote had asked the men to wear kilts but they had refused.
-The men successfully ordered drinks but when the women did the same the bar tender refused to serve them and told them to sit in the back room.
+The men successfully ordered drinks but when the women attempted to do the same, the bar tender refused to serve them and told them to sit in the back room.
 Gill and Coote indicated that they would prefer to remain in the bar and left when they were told this was not permitted.
 The male colleagues stayed in the bar and finished their drinks; Gill later said "we thought they should have walked out with us".

 The women applied for an injunction against El Vino at the Mayor's and City of London Court, which was at the time the County Court for the City of London where the bar was located.
 The women sought an injunction to order El Vino to serve women at the bar.
 A hearing was held on 3 March 1981 with Judge Ranking, Gill and Coote were represented by John Melville-Williams QC.
 The bar's managing director, Christopher Mitchell, argued that doing so would cause serious financial loss to the business.
 Following a one-hour hearing Ranking refused the injunction, noting that a civil case could be brought in a few months, and that wait would not cause any new harm to women, given that the ban had been in place for decades.